 Born out of a hope that the experience of peace can contribute to a long lasting peace.
 Born out of a belief in the power of cultural exchange.
 Born out of a belief in the excellence of craft.
-The Portland Japanese Garden is a place to let go of worldly thoughts and see oneself as a small but integral part of the universe.
+Portland Japanese Garden is a place to let go of worldly thoughts and see oneself as a small but integral part of the universe.

 EXPERIENCE THE GARDEN

 The Garden is a living “classroom” that offers tremendous opportunities for experiential learning to all who enter its gates.
-The lessons of the Portland Japanese Garden are many and varied; not only does it speak about the way trees grow and how moss forms on stone, but also about the lives and culture of the people who designed and nurtured this enduring art form.
+The lessons of Portland Japanese Garden are many and varied; not only does it speak about the way trees grow and how moss forms on stone, but also about the lives and culture of the people who designed and nurtured this enduring art form.